pingidentity/pingidentity-devops-getting-started/docs/deployment/deployPazPap.md

     Watch the same logs, and you'll see your policy being used.

-    In PDG-PAP, this will look similar to:
+    In PAZ-PAP, this will look similar to:

     ```sh
     172.20.0.3 - - [20/May/2020:15:27:06 +0000] "POST /api/governance-engine?decision-node=e51688ff-1dc9-4b6c-bb36-8af64d02e9d1&branch=<YOUR POLICY BRANCH NAME HERE> HTTP/1.1" 400 118 "-" "Jersey/2.17 (Apache HttpClient 4.5)" 6
     ```

-    If you want further confirmation, in the Data Console, go to External Servers -> `pingdatagovernancepap` and put some "junk" in the `branch` box.
-You'll see that PingDataGovernance is unable to find the policy branch.
+    If you want further confirmation, in the Data Console, go to External Servers -> `pingauthorizepap` and put some "junk" in the `branch` box.
+You'll see that PingAuthorize is unable to find the policy branch.

 ## Clean Up